Differential Privacy of Quantum and Quantum-Inspired Classical Recommendation Algorithms: Perturbation Methods for SVD

-Perturbation methods are been widely used in quantum mechanics \cite{schrodinger1926quantisierung,zjy_qm_textbook,cohen_qm_textbook,griffiths_qm_textbook}, and is a full-fledged subfield in quantum mechanics.
-However, the traditional form of perturbation\cite{griffiths_qm_textbook,zjy_qm_textbook} is unable to capture the "sharp spike" $\v e_i\v e_j^\dag$ and does not exhibit stable behaviour when applied to SVD.
-To tackle this problem, we propose a new perturbation form as follows.
+Perturbation methods are been widely used in quantum mechanics \cite{schrodinger1926quantisierung,zjy_qm_textbook,cohen_qm_textbook,griffiths_qm_textbook} to capture small changes on operators or matrices.
+However, the traditional form of perturbation \cite{griffiths_qm_textbook,zjy_qm_textbook} is unable to capture the ``sharp spike'' $\v e_p\v e_q^\dag$ and does not exhibit stable behaviour when applied to SVD.
+To tackle this problem, we propose a new perturbation ansatz as follows.